Top 5 Most Recent Articles

 To time when the Moon's edge enters or leaves the shadow is often iffy.
 Instead, it's more accurate to time when individual spots and craters cross the shadow's edge.
 For example, from 697 crater timings sent in by Sky & Telescope readers, I derived an enlargement of 2.1% for the July 1982 eclipse.
 But for a similar event only six months later, 298 timings gave 1.7% enlargement.
 In each case the probable error was less than 0.1%.
 So the enlargement definitely varies slightly from eclipse to eclipse, for reasons not yet understood.

 The Moon photo above has prominent features labeled; click the image for a larger version to print out and take with you to the telescope.
-And click here for our predictions of these features' entrance and exit times in the umbra are available for the total lunar eclipses in April 2014 and October 2014.
+Predictions of these features' entrance and exit times in the umbra are available for the total lunar eclipses in April 2014 and October 2014.

 Before making your timings, set a watch to accurate radio time signals.
 Write down the time (to the nearest 5 seconds) when the edge of the umbra crosses the center of the crater or other feature.
 It's as simple as that!
 The shadow edge is a little fuzzy, so try to judge the part of the shadow-edge where the light falls off most rapidly, and adopt that for your timings.
 Use a scope with an aperture of at least 2.4 inches (60 mm).

 If you carry out any of these simple projects at the next eclipse of the Moon, please e-mail the results to me.
 I'm collecting them for later analysis.